-- The UoA Committee will base its quality assessments and criteria on the criteria and definitions published by Research England. - Where the UoA Committee believes research quality of outputs could be improved by including eligible outputs of staff who are no longer associated with the UoA, these outputs will be peer reviewed in accordance with the above procedure. - Final output selection will be based on research quality.
+- The UoA Committee will base its quality assessments and criteria on the criteria and definitions published by Research England. - Where the UoA Committee believes research quality of outputs could be improved by including eligible outputs of staff who are no longer associated with the UoA, these outputs will be peer reviewed in accordance with the above procedure, excluding self-nomination using Symplectic Elements insofar as this may not be practicable for former members of staff. - Final output selection will be based on research quality. - The REF Committee will agree all final decisions. - Continuous update : The output selection process will be re-run up to the REF census date to include new publications.